SuperBrainBro/SecondThoughts/README.md

 # WGJ136
  A game my friends and I created for Weekly Game Jam 136.

+ # KNOWN BUGS (Will be fixed by 19/2/2020)

- # VINCENT DUDE THE HEALTH BARS ARE NOT UPDATING!
+ * HEALTH BARS ARE NOT UPDATING
+ * MAJOR LAG

  ## To Do:
   * Make End Screen